joacorapela/svGPFA_striatum/README.md

 2. Create an `ini` file specifying initial values and options for the estimation of an svGPFA model.
 You could modify this example [00000017_estimation_metaData.ini](init/00000017_estimation_metaData.ini).
 For details on the entries on this file please refer to the [parameters sections](https://joacorapela.github.io/svGPFA/params.html) of the [svGPFA documentation](https://joacorapela.github.io/svGPFA/index.html).

 3. Create a text file containing the trial numbers you want to use to estimate an svGPFA model.
 This file should contain one trial number per line.
+Trial numbers are given in the file `Transition_data_sync.csv`.
 For example the file [results/trialsIDsOfPerfectSecuences.csv](results/trialsIDsOfPerfectSecuences.csv) specifies the trials numbers of perfect sequences.

 4. Estimate an svGPFA model by changing to the `code/scripts` directory of the repo and running the following command: